 Weekly probe calibrations are a crucial part of your food safety management system, often referred to as HACCP (Hazard Analysis and Critical Control Points).

-They make sure your food is of high quality and safe for consumption.
+They make sure your probes are accurate that in turn ensures food is of high quality and safe for consumption.
 A record log shows due diligence and can lead to those all important 5* food hygiene ratings.